Miller: Demoliton is part of Thiering's DNA

 “There were a lot of cars,” he said of his initial reaction.
 “There were 25 to 35 cars.”

-With many of the competitors having hit Happy Hour beforehand, Thierling used his driving ability and common sense to stay out of danger.
+With many of the competitors having hit happy hour beforehand, Thiering used his driving ability and common sense to stay out of danger.
 He won that first race.

 He became the man to beat.
 He was banned from some tracks.